Valeninta/wikidata_media_representation/README.md

 To get gender information from imdb's name.basics.tsv you need to download it here: https://datasets.imdbws.com/.
 You should place it into the same directory as this script.

 # Using this script
 After downloading this script, open a terminal in the same directory as the script.
 Start it using ```python3 genderize_film.py```.
 You will be prompted to add a film title and the imdb id.
+As a film title you can use anything you like.
+It will be only used to generate the filename of the results file.